SamuelSwartzberg/flashcardifying_text_temp/inf.md

 PATH contains, well, paths, separated by colons.
 For anything in PATH we can execute it by just using its name, to execute anything else we would have to use its path.

+##### login shell

+A login shell is is the first shell that executes after you `login`. login indicates to the shell that the shell should be a login shell by prepending the name of the shell with a -, so that $0 will e.g. be -bash, not bash.
+-l/--login forces bash to be a login shell (in this case), $0 will not be prefixed with -) In bash, you can also use shopt login_shell to see if bash is a login shell.

+##### startup files

+pretty much all shells have a set of startup files that they run as normal shell code when starting a new shell. when bash starts non-interactively, it looks for startup files in the paths listed in BASH_ENV. when bash starts interactively, which files it reads from depends on if it thinks its a login shell. if bash is not a login shell, it reads from ~/.bashrc if bash is a login shell, it reads from /etc/profile, and then exactly one of ~/.bash_profile &gt; ~/.bash_login &gt; ~/.profile
+It may be advisable to have one of the files loaded when something is a login shell load .bashrc, to ensure consistent behavior.
+When an interactive login shell exits, or a non-interactive login shell executes the exit builtin command, Bash reads and executes commands from the file ~/.bash_logout, if it exists.

 ##### Shell lifecycle

 0. The shell may get its input from a file, a string, or the terminal, and splits it into lines.